Barton, Oxfordshire: Barton Park and Bayswater

-Politics and Crime Rate
+Crime rate

 In 2021, the crime rate in Barton was 128 crimes per 1,000 people, ranking 12th out of the 86 MSOAs (Note: A set of geographical areas with unchanging boundaries and an average population of 7,200) in Oxfordshire.
 8% (20.6 crimes per 1,000 people) were anti-social behaviour crimes, ranking 4th in Oxfordshire's MSOAs.

+Politics

 Barton is in the constituency of Oxford East and ward of Barton and Sandhills except Wick Farm and Bayswater Mill which are in Henley and Thame and Forest Hill and Holton.
 Anneliese Dodds has been MP for Oxford East since 2017 and Freddie Van Mierlo for Henley and Thame since 2024.
-Mike Rowley has been a councillor for Barton and Sandhills since 2010, alongside Asima Qayyum (who replaced Jabu Nala-Hartley as a Labour candidate following her resignation from the party over Keir Starmer's comments on the Gaza war) since 2024.
+Mike Rowley has been a councillor for Barton and Sandhills since 2010, alongside Asima Qayyum (who replaced Jabu Nala-Hartley as a Labour candidate following her resignation from the party over Keir Starmer's comments on the Gaza war since 2024.

 Barton was in the Oxford City Council ward of Headington until 2002 when it, Sandhills and the London Road estate became part of a new ward.
 Risinghurst & Sandhills Parish Council objected to this, arguing that the parish 'should be contained fully within one city ward'.
 The Local Government Commission for England responded saying: